 The Office of French Services develops and supports the ability of government departments and central agencies to deliver programs and services in both of Canada’s official languages.
 Typical services include French-language training, translation, linguistic support and community liaison.
 The Office acts as government’s primary point of contact for the Francophone community and also provides support to the Minister responsible for Francophone Affairs.

 Government’s capacity for strategic human resource management is supported by HR policy, planning, research, and information systems.
 The Policy and Planning Division provides leadership and expertise in each of these areas to ensure that government departments and central agencies can effectively manage their human resources.
 The Division is also responsible for coordinating business planning, annual reporting and information requests for the HRS.

 Executive development, leadership and management development, technology-based learning and development, as well as department specific consultation, are the core perspectives of the various programs and services offered by the Centre for Learning and Development.
 The Centre often collaborates with departments and agencies to provide government employees with learning opportunities that are unique, important and practical.

 The Organizational Management and Design Division is responsible for evaluating organizational paradigms (i.e., procedures, resources, initiatives) and how organizational structures can be improved.
 Recommendations for change, followed by proper change management, help ensure that government programs and services are delivered as effectively and efficiently as possible.

 8. Strategic Initiatives Division

 The role of the Strategic Initiatives Division is to provide HR management advice and to support the Human Resource Management Strategy through the planning and development of programs and services related to functional areas of HR service delivery.
 Primary client groups include the Strategic HR Management units, deputy ministers, executives and managers in all government departments and central agencies.

-9. Compensation and Benefits
+9. Payroll and Compensation Benefits